foodsharing-dev/foodsharing-light/README.md

 ### main foodsharing site

 This is not currently open source.
-Please join [https://slackin.yunity.org](yunity slack) in *foodsharing-dev* channel to request access.
+Please join [yunity slack](https://slackin.yunity.org) in *foodsharing-dev* channel to request access.

 It is hosted at [gitlab.com/foodsharing-dev](https://gitlab.com/foodsharing-dev).